MPLS Division: Internships, work experience and volunteering: guidance note

 7. Where a DPhil student is receiving a stipend to cover their maintenance, the University may wish to continue to pay the stipend whilst they undertake the internship, e.g. where the internship is unpaid and/or the student is required to live away and will not receive travel or living allowance expenses.
 Alternative stipend funds e.g. via philanthropic awards or through the National Productivity Innovation Fund to cover the period of the internship can be a supportive mechanism to help students take up an internship opportunity.
 Where the stipend is funded by an external funder, the terms and conditions of the funding grant should always be considered before a decision is made on whether a stipend should continue to be paid during the internship.

-4. Internal and external students undertaking internships with the University of Oxford: Legal and tax status
+4. external students undertaking internships with the University of Oxford: Legal and tax status

 9. Examples include: